 Israel: Palestinian National Authority:

+MANKAL@MOH.GOV.IL

+asher.salmon@MOH.GOV.IL

+mishpatitjer@MOH.GOV.IL

-[ADD NOTICE ADDRESS] [ADD NOTICE ADDRESS]
+[ADD NOTICE ADDRESS]

 8.3.
 This Agreement shall be binding upon each Party and their respective successors and assigns and inure to the benefit of the aforementioned successors and assigns.
 Neither Party may assign this Agreement or any rights hereunder to any person without the prior written consent of the other Party, and such approval shall not be unreasonably withheld.